Rohit-Bhatt-1/Checking-Git-Out/README.md

 ##### The commands used in this are :-
-1. `git clone : clones the remote repo locally` 2..`git checkout : switching between branches`
+1. `git clone : clones the remote repo locally`
+2. `git checkout : switching between branches`
 3. `git branch : checking all the branches name and the one we are in`
 4. `git commit : commit the changes`
 5. `git log : check commits`